Net neutrality: Internet neutrality

-Net neutrality is the principle that an internet service provider (ISP) has to provide access to all sites, content and applications at the same speed, under the same conditions without blocking or giving preference to any content.
-Under net neutrality, whether a user connects to Netflix, Internet Archive, or a blog, their ISP has to treat them all the same.
-Without net neutrality, an ISP can decide what information users are exposed to.
-Proponents argue that this could cause an increase in monetary charges for companies such as Netflix in order to stream their content.
+In sum, net neutrality is the principle that an ISP be required to provide access to all sites, content, and applications at the same speed, under the same conditions, without blocking or giving preference to any content.
+Under net neutrality, whether a user connects to Netflix, Wikipedia, YouTube, or a family blog, their ISP must treat them all the same.
+Without net neutrality, an ISP can influence the quality that each experience offers to end users, which suggests a regime of pay-to-play, where content providers can be charged to improve the exposure of their own products versus those of their competitors.